 (4) “always infected” “YYY” = same presumptive pathogen identified at each time point.

-We will remove observations associated with infections caused by uncommon organisms or groups of organisms that were rarely observed (Table 2), and limit the data set to include infection events associated with Coagulase-negative staphylococci, Streptococcus-like organisms, Staphylococcus aureus, and Corynebacterium species.
+We will remove observations associated with infections caused by uncommon organisms or groups of organisms that were rarely observed (Table 2) and limit the data set to include infection events associated with Coagulase-negative staphylococci, Streptococcus-like organisms, Staphylococcus aureus, and Corynebacterium species.
 The source data for these experiments is shown in table 3.